-Executive management, acting primarily though our CEO, negotiates the compensation packages for all newly-hired executive officers.
+Executive management, acting primarily though our CEO, recommends to the Committee the compensation packages for all newly-hired executive officers.
 In addition, our CEO annually evaluates the performance of each executive officer and, based on that review, may recommend changes in the executive officer's compensation to the Committee.
 This review includes a performance appraisal that takes into consideration various factors, including, without limitation, the following:

-- the ability of the executive to drive results for the Company; - · the executive's understanding of the Company's business and his/her organizational savvy; - · the ability of the executive to make complex decisions and his/her strategic abilities; - · the executive's ability to manage work process; - · the communication skills of the executive; and - the executive's ability to manage diversity and ethics.
+- the executive's contribution to the Company's mission and objectives; - the ability of the executive to drive results for the Company; - the executive's understanding of the Company's business and his/her organizational savvy; - the ability of the executive to make complex decisions and his/her strategic abilities; - · the executive's ability to manage work process; and - the executive's ability to manage diversity and ethics.